Gym Business Plan

 - KPMG conclude that the main challenge to clubs is the prospect of a slowdown in the growth of new members.
 It will be increasingly important for clubs to focus attention on improving other areas of their business.

-From 2001 to 2012, memberships at health clubs rose by 17%; this trend is projected to continue.
+In the last ten years, memberships at health clubs has risen by 17%; this trend is projected to continue.
 Not only that, but frequent users of fitness clubs soared by 19% during the same period.
 From recent surveys of fitness clubs, the eight most profitable programs for fitness centers were identified.

 Gym franchises are rapidly opening as people become more and more health conscious, the need for fitness centers has expanded.
 A nice gym is a great addition to any neighborhood or city.
 If you are considering buying a franchise, consider the benefits to purchasing in on Gym Franchises.
 In addition to being able to use the facilities yourself, you can get all of your friends and family to go to the gym as well.
 Incorporating your friends and neighbors into your gym is beneficial for their health, and will benefit your business as well.